qinguorui2001/tp/docs/UserGuide.md

 ### Deleting an assignment with deadline : `a-delete`

-Deletes the specified assignment with deadline from a person in the address book.
+Deletes the specified assignment with deadline from a person in the contact list.

 Format: `a-delete n/NAME INDEX`